-Symptoms/Injuries After Inhalation: Irritation of the respiratory tract and the other mucous membranes.
-May be corrosive to the respiratory tract.

-Symptoms/Injuries After Skin Contact: Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
+Symptoms/Injuries After Inhalation: May be corrosive to the respiratory tract.
+This product contains crystalline silica.
+Prolonged or repeated inhalation of respirable crystalline silica from this product can cause silicosis, a seriously disabling and fatal lung disease.
+Symptoms/Injuries After Skin Contact: May cause an allergic skin reaction.
+Causes severe irritation which will progress to chemical burns.
+Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
 Exposure of sufficient duration to wet concrete can cause serious, potentially irreversible damage to skin, eye, respiratory and digestive tracts due to chemical (caustic) burns, including third degree burns.
 A skin exposure may be hazardous even if there is no pain or discomfort.
 Unhardened concrete is capable of causing dermatitis by irritation and allergy.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
 Irritant dermatitis is caused by the physical properties of concrete including alkalinity and abrasion.

 Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in concrete.
 The reaction can range from a mild rash to severe skin ulcers.
 Persons already sensitized may react to the first contact with wet concrete.
 Others may develop allergic dermatitis after years of repeated contact with wet concrete.